-Vision of Learning With regards to learning...
+Vision of Learning

+With regards to learning...

-- Students at Thorntown Elementary School are active, eager learners. - Teachers provide challenging and engaging learning opportunities that reflect the needs - Building administrators support teaching and learning by providing access to professional development.
+- Students at Thorntown Elementary School are active, eager learners. - Teachers provide challenging and engaging learning opportunities that reflect the needs of our students. - Building administrators support teaching and learning by providing access to professional development.